opensearch-project/project-website/_posts/2026-03-15-advancing-opensearch-with-grpc-protobuf.md

 - **No additional infrastructure**: No need to deploy separate gRPC gateway services
 - **Consistent behavior**: Both protocols execute identical code paths, guaranteeing functional equivalence
 - **Incremental adoption**: Clients can migrate endpoint-by-endpoint, using REST for some operations and gRPC for others.
 Both protocols can be enabled at the sane time, as the protocols run on a different set of ports.
-## Benchmark Experiments: gRPC compared to REST
+## Benchmark experiments: gRPC compared to REST

 To quantify the performance impact of gRPC, we conducted benchmarks comparing gRPC and REST across two common workloads: vector search and bulk ingestion.